District of Columbia Felony Crimes and Sentences

 Getting Legal Help

 A felony conviction can have long-lasting, serious consequences.
 Even after you've served the sentence, having a felony on your record could make it difficult to get a job, find housing, or qualify for some government benefits.
 It could also subject you to stiffer penalties if you get in trouble with the law again.
-If you're facing potential felony charges, you should speak to a local criminal defense lawyer immediately.
+If you're facing potential felony charges, speak to a local criminal defense lawyer.
 An experienced attorney can help you navigate the criminal justice system, negotiate a favorable plea bargain if that's appropriate, protect your rights, and help you reach the best outcome possible under the circumstances.

 DEFEND YOUR RIGHTS